Arnavion/acme-azure-function/acme/README.md

 # Misc

-- The ACME account key is generated with an ECDSA P-384 key.
-This is the most secure algorithm supported by Let's Encrypt.
+- The ACME account key is generated with an ECDSA P-384 key by default.
+This is the most secure algorithm supported by Let's Encrypt and Azure KeyVault;

-- The TLS certificate is generated with an RSA 4096-bit key, because this cert is eventually used for an Azure CDN.
-Let's Encrypt and modern browsers also support ECDSA keys, but Azure CDN does not.
+  Let's Encrypt does not support P-521 and Azure KeyVault does not support Ed25519 and Ed448.

+  You can change the key algorithm in `build.sh` by changing the value of `"azure_key_vault_acme_account_key_type"` in the Function app secret settings.

+- The TLS certificate is generated with an RSA 4096-bit key by default.
+You can change the key algorithm in `build.sh` by changing the value of `"azure_key_vault_certificate_key_type"` in the Function app secret settings.